 Local infrastructure has started to improve as a result of domestic and international investments.
 To date, the international community has invested EUR4 billion into improving Kosovo's road and rail networks.
 One major concern for businesses operating in Kosovo is unreliable power supply.
 Impending investments, such as the planned construction of a 400 kV interconnection line with Albania, which is yet to become operational, will serve to diversify Kosovo's energy sources and increase energy security.
 Another key concern for businesses in Kosovo is widespread corruption; however, the election of the two main opposition parties to power will likely serve to partially unravel established patronage networks.

 Organised crime is a major concern in Kosovo because of poor law enforcement.
 The security threat in the Serb-dominated north is substantially higher than in the rest of the country because of a lack of proper policing in the region.
 This is mainly due to the Serb minority's reluctance to recognise the legitimacy of the central state and its security apparatus.
-The long-term absence of government authority in the region has facilitated the spread of criminal networks that benefit from preserving the status quo.
+The absence of government authority in the region has facilitated the spread of criminal networks that benefit from preserving the status quo.

 On 28 May, police carried out raids in Northern Kosovo, arresting 20 individuals accused of smuggling contraband and other criminal activities.
-The police action was met with harsh criticisms from the Serbian government, which put the Serbian Army on high alert, ostensibly to prepare for the defence of the Kosovo Serbs.
-Such actions and rhetoric are primarily meant for domestic consumption and do not entail a high risk of armed interstate conflict given the continued presence of international peacekeeping troops in Kosovo.
-However, Serbia is well positioned to stoke instability in Northern Kosovo through proxies.
+The police action was met with harsh criticisms from the Serbian government, which put the Serbian Army on high alert, ostensibly to prepare the defence of the Kosovo Serbs.
+Such actions and rhetoric primarily constitute political posturing and do not entail a high risk of armed interstate conflict given the continued presence of international peacekeeping troops in Kosovo.
+However, Serbia is well positioned to stoke instability in Northern Kosovo through proxies in the region.
 The parallel institutions in Northern Kosovo are largely financed by Serbia, and illegal arms are widespread.

 Vaccines Required to Enter the Country